-Department of Psychology

-3500 John A Merritt Blvd, Nashville, TN 37209

-(615) 963-5141 (615) 963-5140 [fax]

-STUDENT PRACTICUM EVALUATION TSU COUNSELING PSYCHOLOGY Ph.D.
+Department of Psychology 3500 John A Merritt Blvd, Nashville, TN 37209 (615) 963-5141 (615) 963-5140 [fax] STUDENT PRACTICUM EVALUATION TSU COUNSELING PSYCHOLOGY Ph.D.
 PROGRAM

-Student's Name: Site:

-Site Supervisor's Name: Phone:

-Please circle one: Midterm Final

-Please circle one: PSYC7260 PSYC7365 PSYC7366 PSYC7367 PSYC7368 PSYC7369
+Student's Name: Site: Site Supervisor's Name: Phone: Please circle one: Midterm Final Please circle one: PSYC7260 PSYC7365 P SYC7366 PSYC7367 PSYC7368 PSYC7369 Direct observation is a requirement of all training experiences How does direct observation occur?
+Check all that apply: Audio recording Two-way mirror Other (please describe): Video recording In-session observation

-Please evaluate the student in comparison with other graduate students at a similar stage of their doctoral training for whom you have served as supervisor.
+Please evaluate the student, based on direct and indirect observations, in comparison with other graduate students at a similar stage of their doctoral training for whom you have served as supervisor.